gmdsi/GMDSI_notebooks/docs/part1/intro_to_regularization.md

 $$ weight = \frac{1}{\sigma} $$

 > __Important__.
 This assumes that the parameter bounds reflect prior parameter uncertainty.
-So not only should the initial parmaeter value be assigned carefully, but so should the parameter bounds!
+So not only should the initial parameter value be assigned carefully, but so should the parameter bounds!

 Let's try this again using the parameter bounds to specify prior information equation weights: